 People living in an institution who spend nearly all their income paying for their care

-American Indians and Alaska Natives who have received services from the Indian Health Service or tribal health programs
+American Indians and Alaska Natives who receive services from the Indian Health Service or tribal health programs

 For all enrollees, there are no out-of-pocket costs for: